isard-vdi/isard/README.md

 Guacamole client in Go.

-Initially forked from https://github.com/johnzhd/guacamole_client_go which is a direct rewrite of the Java.
+Initially forked from https://github.com/johnzhd/guacamole_client_go which is a direct rewrite of the Java Guacamole client.

-The goal is to make it more Go-ey.

 ## To run

-To run gaucd:
+To run a gaucd to connect to:

 ```shell script
 docker run --name guacd -d -p 4822:4822 guacamole/guacd